mobess12/Hackathon1/README.md

 * Transformation with added feature for a clean dataset.
 * Analysis to get statistics and more understanding of the dataset.
 * Visualisations to extract valuable insights
+* Conclude findings and suggest recommendations

 ## The rationale to map the business requirements to the Data Visualisations
-* my business requirement was "To extract actionable insights from the dataset in order to enhance customer engagement, optimize product offerings, and drive strategic sales growth."
+* My business requirement was "To extract actionable insights from the dataset in order to enhance customer engagement, optimize product offerings, and drive strategic sales growth."
 It is common in the retail industry to look at sales, seasonality, cusomters and their characteristics in spending and the products being bought.

 ## Analysis techniques used
-* researching and using the standard key metrics for an online retail industry, this helped reach my objectives and gain a better understanding on the dataset.
+* Researching and using the standard key metrics for an online retail industry, this helped reach my objectives and gain a better understanding on the dataset.

 * I structured the analysis around what a common retail industry would want to look at.
 Therefore giving me a basis of some sort of structure to go by, sales, products, customers etc.